agile-ts/documentation/docs/main/StyleGuide.md

 All actions of the Entity are defined in this file.
 In general, an action modifies the `State`, makes rest calls (through the functions provided by the [route.ts](#-routets) file), and computes some values if necessary.
 In principle, actions always happen in response to an event.
-For example, if the add todo button got clicked.
+For example, if the add todo button got pressed.
 Therefore, they should be called after action sounding names.
 For instance `createTodo`, `removeTodo`.

 **For example:** <br />